swo/carnivores/README.md

 These simulations are run with [Julia](http://julialang.org).

+### Working with hexes

+I've relied heavily on this [outstanding post](http://www.redblobgames.com/grids/hexagons) by Amit Patel.

 ### Classifying shapes

-- Singletons and doubletons are specified just by size
+- Singletons and doubletons are specified just by size.
-- 3-hexes all have unique moments of inertia
+- 3-hexes all have unique [moments of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) (about their center of mass perpendicular to the plane of the board).
 - Almost all 4-hexes have unique moments of inertia.
-The long wave and long bar have the same moment, but their inertial matrices have different eigenvalues.
+The long wave and long bar have the same moment, but their [inertial tensors](https://en.wikipedia.org/wiki/Moment_of_inertia#The_inertia_tensor) have different eigenvalues.

 ## To do

+- Migrate to a module and separate code
-- Implement periodic boundary conditions
+- Implement periodic boundary conditions?
 - Re-implement with 3 stones
 - Use more stones (10-20, but requiring that there are no 5-shapes)
 - Simulate interacting stones